 You can find my Part 1 of my Philippines adventure here: cebu-iligan-initao-city-part1

 We have a ferry trip to the Island from Cagayan de Oro city.
 During our waiting time, one thing impressed me most.
 The Boat beggars who chase the Ferry for coins.
 What does this mean?
 There are families beggars (including kids) who have mini boats and begging for some money.
 The distance height from ferry towards their boat is considerably high and I am wondering how they are going to catch the money.
 I throw a few coins which go inside the sea, a kid boy jumps from the boat, dives and catches the coins just in seconds!
-On the one hand, I am thinking loudly ” owowouo! they are very well-trained indeed”, on the other hand, I am thoughtful regarding the poverty level of these kids.
+On the one hand, I am thinking loudly ” owowouo! they are very well trained indeed”.
+Opposite, I am thinking regarding the poverty level of these kids.
 So sad and unfair indeed…on a separate post I will point out my views on whether its right or not to give money to the beggars.

 We arrive on the island after almost 2 hours.
 There is a green scenery with mini shops and canteen restaurants around.
 We call our driver, and since he is a little bit late it’s an opportunity to try some local food.

 We reach in our resort, which is the Paras beach resort a very well maintained place with a great view to my favourite white island!
 The price of the resort on that time (2010) I think was around 40 Euros for a double room.